houssein-berro/BabyEcho/README.md

 - As a user, I want to receive notifications when my baby cries, so I can be alerted immediately.
 - As a user, I want to track my baby’s cry patterns, so I can understand their needs better over time.

+### Doctor Stories
+- As a doctor, I want to access the baby's data, so I can monitor the baby's health and well-being remotely.
+- As a doctor, I want to view charts that analyze the baby's cry patterns and other data, so I can make data-driven decisions and offer informed medical advice.
+- As a doctor, I want to securely download or export baby analysis data, so I can include it in medical records or share it with other healthcare professionals.

 <br><br>

 <!-- Tech stack -->